 The responsible party shall carry out risk analyses that provide a balanced and most comprehensive possible picture of the risk associated with the activities.
-The analyses shall be appropriate as regards providing support for decisions related to the upcoming operation or phase.
-Risk analyses shall be carried out to identify and assess contributions to major accident and environmental risk, as well as ascertain the effects various operations and modifications will have on major accident and environmental risk.
+The analyses shall be appropriate as regards providing support for decisions related to the upcoming process, operation or phase.
+Risk analyses shall be carried out to identify and assess contributions to major accident, environmental and other risk, as well as ascertain the effects various processes, operations and modifications will have on major accident and environmental risk.